 It's hard to beat University of Houston if you want to pursue Radio, Television & Digital Communication as a major.
 Students who graduate from this program report average early career wages of digital communication and mid-career wages of $62,946.
 Houston, Texas is the best setting for young people who relish the fast-paced city life.

 Baylor University is a wonderful option for individuals interested in a Radio, Television & Digital Communication major.
-Grads of the digital communication program state that they receive average early career earnings of digital communication and mid-career earnings of $60,362.
+Students from the Radio, Television & Digital Communication degree program at Baylor University make 7.4% above the typical college graduate with the same degree.
 Positioned in Waco, Texas, this school is a strong choice for students who enjoy the thrill of a large city.

 It's hard to beat The University of Texas at Arlington if you wish to pursue Radio, Television & Digital Communication as a major.
 Graduates from the Radio, Television & Digital Communication program at The University of Texas at Arlington earn 3.4% above the standard graduate in this field.
 Arlington, Texas is an excellent setting for young people who enjoy the active urban lifestyle.